Meet the SoBA Lab

 In his free time, Guy enjoys spending time in the mountains hiking, snowboarding, and photographing.

 Originally from Romania, Ionela completed a BA in History-Art History at Babes-Bolyai University (Cluj-Napoca, Romania) and a MA in Art Image Studies at Bucharest University (Romania).
-Interested in exploring the aesthetic experience beyond the realm of humanities she studied BSc Psychology at Bangor University.
-Ionela is currently undertaking an ESRC funded MSc in Psychological Research and a PhD under the supervision of Dr. Richard Ramsey.
-Her research interests are focused on the cognitive and neural mechanisms of aesthetic evaluation of implied motion perception in visual art.
+Interested in exploring the aesthetic experience beyond the realm of humanities she completed her BSc in Psychology and MSc in Psychological Research at Bangor University.
+Ionela is currently undertaking an ESRC funded PhD under the supervision of Dr Richard Ramsey.
+Her PhD is focused on exploring the cognitive and neural control mechanisms involved in aesthetic appreciation of visual art.
 In her free time, Ionela enjoys travelling, reading and visiting museums.

 Jean-Noël was born and raised in London, where he completed his BSc Psychology degree at Goldsmiths, University of London.
 At Goldsmiths, Jean-Noël fostered a love for social psychology, especially social behaviour and perception.
 Between studies, he was keen on research involving social robots, which can help us to better understand human behaviour and interactions.
 Enticed by Glasgow University’s social robotic platform and enamoured by Glasgow City, he moved to Glasgow and is currently undertaking an MSc in Research Methods in Psychological Science.
 Through his studies, he has taken a particular interest in social robot design, specifically: socio-ethical considerations, facilitating positive human-robot interactions, and the integration of social robots in everyday life.
 He is happy and excited to be part of the SoBA lab and is working with Guy Laban on self-disclosure.
 In his spare time, he likes to cook and has a love for music.